Malaysia

 Quality of Education

-Practical and Innovative Learning
+Focus on Practical and Innovative Learning

 Cost of Living in Malaysia for International Students